 Decide how and with whom you will share your research findings.
 What outcomes do you foresee?
-Resolve to spend regular time in prayer for your target PART TWO: practical procedures 91 group.
+Resolve to spend regular time in prayer for your target group.
 Find others who can join you in caring, praying and going to this group with the Good News of Christ.

-Part Three

-RELEASING GOD'S POWER THROUGH PRAYER
+Part Three RELEASING GOD'S POWER THROUGH PRAYER